Join Rio Tinto today and shape the world of tomorrow

-We’re looking for motivated students who want to reinvent tomorrow and make a lasting impact.
+Do you want to reinvent tomorrow and make a positive, lasting impact?

 There was a period where I didn’t think I was cut out for it.
 I wasn’t sure if this was an industry that would welcome me.
 I still remember the first time I walked into a mining lecture at university and I was the only woman in the whole theatre.
 I felt a little out of place.
 But at that moment, I knew I had to focus on what I wanted rather than think about barriers.